tink-ab/opsgenie-prometheus-exporter/README.md

 OpsGenie Prometheus Exporter
 ============================
-An Prometheus exporter that exports alert statistics.
+An [AppEngine](https://cloud.google.com/appengine/) Prometheus exporter that exports alert statistics from OpsGenie.
 Statistics is being populated by receiving Webhooks from OpsGenie.

+Authentication is done using basic auth.

 Getting Started
 ---------------